Coyote Buttes South

 Recreation Fee: A non-refundable recreation fee of $5.00 per person and per dog is required.
 Everyone, regardless of age, must be included in the permit.
 This includes infants that are not walking.

-Cancellation Policy: All fees are non-refundable regardless of weather or any unforeseen circumstances.
-If unable to attend, permits can be mailed back for others to enjoy.
-These permits will be reallocated to the calendar.
+Cancellation Policy: All fees are non-refundable regardless of weather conditions or any unforeseen circumstances.
+If unable to attend, permits can be cancelled and will be reallocated to the calendar.
 However, they are still non-refundable.
 Once printed, they cannot be cancelled.

 345 East Riverside Drive St. George UT 84790